 \begin{definition} A preference type $\theta$ is called the \textbf{parochial efficient} type if the corresponding utility function takes the form

 \end{definition}

-A parochial efficient agent has a strong tendency to be associated with another parochial efficient agent because it is the only possibility that she can derive a positive utility.
-Hence, one can consider parochialism as a strong form of homophily. \cite{newton2017IJGT} also considers parochialism in preference evolution.
-He defines parochialism on the matching level, meaning that the parochial agents are only matched with one another.
-On the contrary, we define parochialism on the preference level, and how parochial agents are matched is determined by stable matching.
+A parochial efficient agent has a strong tendency to be associated with another parochial efficient agent because it is the only possible way she can derive a positive utility.
+Hence, we can consider parochialism as a strong form of affinity bias. \citet{newton2017IJGT} also considers parochialism in preference evolution.
+He defines parochialism at the matching level, which means that parochial agents are only matched with one another.
+In contrast, we define parochialism at the preference level; how parochial agents are matched is determined by stable matching.

-\begin{remark} A parochial efficient agent cares about the aggregate material payoffs received by both agents in the match.
-Moreover, this mindset is activated only when she is teamed up with another parochial efficient agent, who in turn values total material payoffs solely when paired with yet another parochial efficient agent, and this reasoning continues.
-A similar argument applies to the homophilic efficient types as well.
-We posit that the fixed-point feature of such an infinite recursive reasoning process, combined with the preference for efficiency, is a shared feeling of ``we" between two matched agents.
-This collective sentiment gives birth to the moral principle of ``we is great than me."
-Our subsequent exploration reveals that this principle is pivotal in fostering positive assortative matching and efficient play, which subsequently reinforces and perpetuates itself.